-For the plaintiff, (name), to recover from the defendant, (name), on (his) (her) claim of deceit based on fraud, you must find all of the following have been proved by a preponderance of the evidence:
+For the plaintiff, (name), to recover from the defendant, (name), on (insert applicable pronoun) claim of deceit based on fraud, you must find all of the following have been proved by a preponderance of the evidence:

-1. The defendant (concealed a past or present fact) (failed to disclose a past or present fact which [he] [she] had a duty to disclose);

-2. The fact was material;

-3. The defendant (concealed it) (failed to disclose it) with the intent of creating a false impression of the actual facts in the mind of the plaintiff;

-4. The defendant (concealed) (failed to disclose) the fact with the intent that the plaintiff take a course of action (he) (she) might not take if (he) (she) knew the actual facts;

-5. The plaintiff took such action or decided not to act relying on the assumption that the (concealed) (undisclosed) fact did not exist or was different from what it actually was;

-6. The plaintiff's reliance was justified; and

-7. This reliance caused (injuries) (damages) (losses) to the plaintiff.
+- 1. The defendant (concealed a past or present fact) (failed to disclose a past or present fact which [insert applicable pronoun] had a duty to disclose); - 2.
+The fact was material; - 3.
+The defendant (concealed it) (failed to disclose it) with the intent of creating a false impression of the actual facts in the mind of the plaintiff; - 4.
+The defendant (concealed) (failed to disclose) the fact with the intent that the plaintiff take a course of action (insert applicable pronoun) might not take if (insert applicable pronoun) knew the actual facts; - 5.
+The plaintiff took such action or decided not to act relying on the assumption that the (concealed) (undisclosed) fact did not exist or was different from what it actually was; - 6.
+The plaintiff's reliance was justified; and - 7.
+This reliance caused (injuries) (damages) (losses) to the plaintiff.